christianpflugradt/virtuallet/README.md

 You must have a sqlite3 jdbc driver in your classpath.
 I used this one, which is also available on Maven Central: `https://github.com/xerial/sqlite-jdbc`

+#### Kotlin 1.6 dependencies

+Use the jdbc driver specified for the Java Edition

 #### Lua 5.4 dependencies

 You need to install a specific sqlite3 driver.
 You can install it using LuaRocks package manager